Accounting Career Outlook

-The accounting career outlook is expected to grow over the next several years.
-According to the U.S. Bureau of Labor Statistics, employment of accountants and auditors is projected, on a national level, to increase 4 percent from 2019 to 2029.
-On average, about 125,700 openings for accountants and auditors are anticipated each year over the decade.
-That demand is driven by globalization, a growing economy and the tax and regulatory environment.1
+As we look ahead, those pursuing accounting jobs may have a positive outlook as the accounting field is expected to grow over the next several years.
+According to the U.S. Bureau of Labor Statistics, employment of accountants and auditors is projected, on a national level, to grow by 96,000 jobs from 2020 to 2030.
+On average, about 135,000 openings for accountants and auditors are anticipated each year over the decade.
+This demand is driven by globalization, a growing economy and the tax and regulatory environment.1

 Classes Start Every 8 Weeks

 Whether you know exactly where you're heading, or you're still planning your next steps, it all starts with a simple conversation.
 Let’s talk.

 Common Accounting Job Titles

 A public accountant can have a wide range of accounting, auditing and tax responsibilities.
 Some public accountants have their own businesses while others work for public accounting firms.
 They often work with financial documents that are required by law, such as tax return preparation for individuals or corporations.
 Public accountants are expected to have deep knowledge of data management, economics, financial planning and tax law.

 This role involves maintaining the records of government agencies, as well as the auditing of organizations and individuals for compliance with government regulations and tax laws.
 Government accountants can be employed at the federal, state or local level, and are responsible for ensuring that revenue is both received and spent appropriately.3

 Sometimes referred to as cost or corporate accountants, management accountants are responsible for overseeing accounting and financial records in order to help guide decision-making.
 They are also responsible for developing budgets so that organizations can efficiently plan for the cost of doing business.